hydra_zen.ZenStore#

 If

-to the target until that specific entry is accessed by the store.- deferred_hydra_storebool, default=True
+True(default), this store will a not applyto_configto the target until that specific entry is accessed by the store.- deferred_hydra_storebool, default=True

 If

-(default), this store will not add entries to Hydra’s global config store untilstore.add_to_hydra_store
+True(default), this store will not add entries to Hydra’s global config store untilstore.add_to_hydra_storeis called explicitly.- overwrite_okbool, default=False

 If

-(default), attempting to overwrite entries in this store and trying to use this store to overwrite entries in Hydra’s global store will raise aValueError
+False(default), attempting to overwrite entries in this store and trying to use this store to overwrite entries in Hydra’s global store will raise aValueError.- warn_node_kwarg: bool, default=True

 If

-will emit a warning.This helps to protect users from mistakenly self-partializing a store with
+Truespecifying anodekwarg inZenStore.__call__will emit a warning.This helps to protect users from mistakenly self-partializing a store with

-instead of actually storing the node withstore(Config)
+store(node=Config)instead of actually storing the node withstore(Config).

-- __call__(target : Optional[T] = None, /, name: NodeName | Callable[[Any], NodeName]] = ..., group: GroupName | Callable[[T], GroupName]] = None, package: Optional[str | Callable[[T], str]]] | None], provider: Optional[str], to_config: Callable[[T], Node] = ..., **to_config_kw: Any) T | ZenStore [source]#
+- __call__(target : Optional[T] = None, /, name: NodeName | Callable[[Any], NodeName]] = ..., group: GroupName | Callable[[T], GroupName]] = None, package: Optional[str | Callable[[T], str]]] | None], provider: Optional[str], to_config: Callable[[T], Node] = ..., **to_config_kw: Any) T | ZenStore[source]#

 Store a config or customize the default values of the store.